As an Amazon Associate I earn from qualifying purchases.

 - 3 tablespoons chopped cilantro

-While the pheasant and nopales are marinating, bring a large pot of water to a boil.
+- While the pheasant and nopales are marinating, bring a large pot of water to a boil.
 As this is happening, make the chochoyotes, the dumplings.
 You start by mixing the salt and lard into the masa.
 If you want the pretty yellow dumplings I have, either use very yellow corn or heat the lard with the achiote seeds for a few minutes; it'll turn the lard orange, and the dumplings yellow.
+Strain the seeds out.